 — Maria Yap, FOUNDER

 Since our inception, Peninsula Food Runners has delivered more than 1.5 million pounds of food to needy people.
 In any given week, we deliver an average of 35,000 meals to recipient organizations.
 We have over 300 organizations that participate in donating food in San Mateo and Santa Clara counties, and we service over 100 recipient organizations.
 Our recipients can expect food on a weekly basis.

 Californians who face food insecurity

 2.5 million Pounds

-Have been recovered and 1.3 million meals have been reintroduced into our communities.
+Have been recovered annually which is equal to 2 million meals distributed into our communities.